 The tickets for the trip are purchased at the same station, but to get a better price you can buy them electronically 45 days in advance:

 - RZD.
 Official website of Russian railways.
 It has a website in English.

-- If your card does not work on RZD website (something that happens to some users), you can buy tickets on two websites using the same reservation system from RZD but that apply a fee of 300-500 rubles per ticket and offering different payment systems:
+- Tutu Travel (Russian and English).
+If your card does not work on RZD website (something that happens to some users), you can buy tickets in Tutu Travel.

 There are several Sapsan high-speed trains that depart during the day: the pair-numbered trains (752 to 780) make the journey from Moscow to St. Petersburg, while the odd-numbered (751-779) made the reverse journey.